 While this problem might not be noticeable initially, you may experience a slight disturbance or even severe juddering when driving.

 How To Check For Flat Spots On Tires?

 Since tire flat spotting concerns safety issues, you should actively check for flat spots on tires.
-But how to tell if tire is flat?
 Here are some common symptoms that you should be aware of: